Fractional diffusion without disorder in two dimensions: Dynamical caging and fractional diffusion

-\textit{Dynamical caging and fractional diffusion.---} First, we present an analytical, microscopic and partly phenomenological description of the asymptotic subdiffusive dynamics of the defect using the formulation of an effective continuous-time random walk (CTRW) \cite{montroll1965random,metzler2014anomalous}.
+First, we present an analytical, microscopic and partly phenomenological description of the asymptotic subdiffusive dynamics of the defect using the formulation of an effective continuous-time random walk (CTRW) \cite{montroll1965random,metzler2014anomalous}.
 Such a lattice-level description with slight modifications is applicable to all fractionalized defects in such frustrated models.

 A CTRW is governed by a random time scale, the waiting time between two jumps $\tau$; and a random length, the distance of the jump $s$.
 We consider the CTRW process in which these two random quantities are uncorrelated.
 We denote the corresponding probability density functions as $\psi (\tau)$ and $\phi(s)$.
 In situations where either $\langle \tau \rangle$ or $\langle s^2 \rangle$ diverges, anomalous diffusion may occur \cite{metzler2014anomalous}.